teleprint-me/lehmer.c/docs/lehmer/Modular-Arithmetic.md

 $$n \mod d = r$$

-It means we're just focusing on the remainder when dividing $n$ by $d$, ignoring the quotient.

-This operation returns the remainder $r$ when $n$ is divided by $d$, and $r$ always satisfies the following condition:
+This expression means we're just focusing on the remainder when dividing $n$ by $d$, ignoring the quotient.
+This operation returns the remainder $r$ when $n$ is divided by $d$, and $r$ always satisfies the condition where $r$ is greater than or equal to $0$ and is less than the absolute value of $d$.

+This can be written mathematically as:

 $$0 \leq r < |d|$$

-We can define this as for all $r$ within the set of integers such that the absolute value of $|d|$ is positive:
+We can define this as for all $r$ within the set of integers such that the absolute value of $d$ is positive.

+The more compact definition of this might look like the following:

 $$\forall r \in \mathbb{Z}$$

-We can expand this expression to get a better idea of what it looks like overall as a whole:
+We can expand this expression by defining $r$ as a *specific subset* of integers constrained by the modulus operation:

 $$r \in \{0, 1, 2, \dots, |d| - 1\}$$

-This emphasizes that `r` is not just any integer but specifically within the bounds of the modulus result.
+This emphasizes that $r$ is not just any integer and that it remains within the bounds of the modulus result.

-We can also say that $n \mod d$ is congruent with $r$:
+This allows us to say that $n \mod d$ is congruent with $r$:

 $$n \mod d \equiv r$$

+To say that this is congruent means we define the expression as being two numbers which have the same remainder when divided by a third number.
+For example, 10 and 3 are congruent when the modulus is 1.

 ## Examples
 Modular arithmetic can be a bit tricky, especially when dealing with negative numbers or boundary conditions in C. To help build intuition, let's go over some examples to illustrate the concept.